 Wehrgang 1 | 40878 Ratingen | Tel.
 02102-5504180

-Three museums in one sweep: Museum Abtsküche with historic domestic exhibits, pre-industrial crafts and historic general store, fire brigade museum with comprehensive collection and forest museum giving an insight into the region’s forest management.
+Four museums in one sweep can be visited in the North of neanderland: the Museum Abtsküche with historic domestic exhibits, pre-industrial crafts and historic general store, the fire brigade museum with comprehensive collection, the forest and water museum giving an insight into the region´s forest and water management and the environmental education center.

 Abtskücher Str.
 37 | 42579 Heiligenhaus | Tel.
 02056-68687